Rethinking Google Glass

 From its unveiling in 2012, it was considered the Gadget, yearned after by everyone from nerds and chief executives, to chefs and fashionistas.
 It was the must-have toy that was going to set the gold standard for a new class of wearable computers.

-Except, it’s now gone, and we’re going to have to wait for it again.
-For the moment, it is considered one of the biggest disappointments instead of one of the “Best Inventions of the Year.”
+Except, it’s now gone, and we’ll have to wait for it again.
+For the moment, Google Glasses is considered one of the biggest disappointments instead of the “Best Inventions of the Year.”

 What WAS Google Glass?

 Google’s newest foray into technological novelties was a pair of sleek, modern glasses.
-They weren’t designed to be worn as safety glasses, but when we look at “How Is Technology Impacting Workplace Safety?” we know that something like Google Glass is already making its way into the world of workplace safety.
+Unfortunately, they weren’t designed to be worn as safety glasses.
+Still, when we look at “How Is Technology Impacting Workplace Safety?” we know that something like Google Glass is already making its way into the world of workplace safety.

 Google Glass’s most groundbreaking features were to include: